 Wisteria Lodge has the benefit of an Activities Co-ordinator, who devises and carries out personalised activity plans, alongside the individual's key worker.

-The many activities include alternative complementary therapies, dance and movement, music, arts and crafts, cooking, hydrotherapy, swimming and riding for the disabled.
+The many activities include alternative complementary therapies, music, arts and crafts, cooking, hydrotherapy, swimming and horse and carriage riding for the disabled.

 The people we support benefit from the use of their own specially adapted vehicles for outings and sporting activities.